handsome-Druid/ashka/docs/en/features/bootstrap-lifecycle.md

 `AshkaScope.BOOTSTRAP`.
 This usage is not allowed and is not currently planned to be supported.

-`make_container()` only registers bootstrap dependencies when it creates the container.
-It does not run ashka's lifecycle `container.init()` or resolve those dependencies.
-The user must explicitly call `container.init()` or explicitly enter the container context to initialize the database.
+`make_container()` only creates the container.
+It does not run ashka's lifecycle `container.init()` or resolve bootstrap dependencies.
+When the user calls `container.init()` or enters the container context, ashka scans the container's registry and resolves the bootstrap dependencies found there.
 Once initialized, the database remains cached for the app lifetime of that container.

 ## Explicit Initialization